data61/PSL/LiFtEr/assertion.md

  Title:      PSL/LiFtEr/assertion.md
  Author:     Yutaka Nagashima, Czech Technical University in Prague, the University of Innsbruck

-MiLkMaId: Machine Learning Mathematical Induction for Isabelle/HOL, and
+MeLoId: Machine Learning Induction for Isabelle/HOL, and
 LiFtEr: Logical Feature Extractor.
 This file contains a list of assertions that
 - a) would be useful to distill the essence of induct methods,
 - b) but are very difficult to implement without LiFtEr.